HellsCrimson/AuthGov/README.md

   - Storage of your files in a decentralized way: the BlockChain
   - Offer connection to all of you government instance via our WebApp
-  - A unique way of loggin to our service to prove your identity, by using a hardware key and robust encryption algorithms
+  - A unique way of login to our service to prove your identity, by using a hardware key and robust encryption algorithms
   - A place to keep all your important files in the same place so you can have them at all time

 # Storage :